hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-dns-domain-soa admin acme.com d.ns.domain.tld

-The function for changing SOA record.
+This function for changing SOA record.
 This type of records can not be modified by v-change-dns-record call.

 *******************************************************************